sadeq220/docs/kernel/README.md

+## Linux Kernel
+The kernel is a core part of a Linux operating system that manages the system resources and,
+provides interface between hardware and software applications.
+Red Hat minimum kernel installation, includes these packages:
+- kernel (the kernel meta package)
+  - kernel-core(contains vmlinuz)
+  - kernel-modules-core
+  - kernel-modules(not necessary for virtualized and cloud environments)

+debian minimum kernel installation, includes this package:
+  - linux-image-<version>-<platform>

+## vmlinuz
+vmlinuz is the compressed, bootable Linux kernel image.
+The name is derived from "Virtual Memory LINUx gZip," indicating that it is a gzip-compressed Linux kernel.
+The vmlinuz files usually reside in the */boot* directory.
+During the boot process, the bootloader (such as GRUB2) loads the vmlinuz file into memory, and the kernel takes control of the system.
+It initializes hardware, mounts the root filesystem, and starts the system's user-space processes.

 ## Kernel modules
 - Without modules, we would have to build monolithic kernels and add new functionality directly into the kernel image.
 - A kernel module is a code (C language) that can be loaded into the kernel image at will, without requiring users to rebuild the kernel or reboot their computer